 By the 1920s, attendance at the Cherry Hill Classroom had grown enough to merit a one-room addition.
 Mary Ann Cooper donated the extra land, and the first teachers in the expanded school were Daisy Pasley and Pansy Cooper.
 Cherry Hill became a public school in the twentieth century and operated until the mid-1950s, when many rural schools in South Carolina were consolidated as a means for state government to provide “separate but equal” facilities and thus forestall integration.
 The Cherry Hill Classroom closed after the 1954-1955 school year.

 The school sat abandoned and in disrepair for years before a group of former Cherry Hill students, who remain residents of the community, undertook its restoration.
 In 2003 Ethel Hill, Juanita Lee Hamilton, Edward Fashion, Alma Brown, and Flora and David Gethers, among others, formed a task force to preserve the dilapidated schoolhouse.
 The group succeeded, and by 2011 the historic building had been rechristened the Cherry Hill Community Center.
 It is now used as a gathering place for locals as well as a landmark for visitors in search of African-American history.

 The restoration did not include the addition of a bathroom, however, as such a facility was not original to the school.
 Instead, Berkley County received a $20,000 grant to build a separate restroom facility, which is expected to bring more people to the school for meetings as well as for historical study.

 The Cherry Hill Classroom is Berkeley County’s only former one-room schoolhouse to remain in its original location.
 The other two extant one-room schoolhouses have both been moved.
 Whitesville School is now located within Old Santee Canal Park, and Cordesville Schoolhouse has been moved to Kensington Plantation in Huger and renovated as a residence.

-The following is an excerpt from an oral history document compiled by the Berkeley County Library’s Ramona Lynn Grimsley.
+The following excerpt comes from an oral history document compiled by the Berkeley County Library’s Ramona Lynn Grimsley.
 Mr. David Aaron Gethers, an African-American man from rural Berkeley County, shares memories of his life growing up in rural South Carolina.
 The following refers to the Cherry Hill Classroom: